borkjt9/personal-website/README.md

 ### Installation

-Feel free to use this website as a template for your own.
+Feel free to use this website as a template to build your own.
 To install:

 ```
   git clone https://github.com/borkjt9/personal-website.git personal-website